Become a Nurse in California: Requirements, Licensing, and Employment Outlook

 • California Nurses Association (CNA)

-As the largest professional association of registered nurses, the CNA advocates for increased health care rights and works toward negotiating collective bargaining agreements for RNs.
+A labor and professional organization, CNA advocates for increased health care rights and works toward negotiating collective bargaining agreements for RNs.
+The association offers nursing scholarships and free continuing education programs for members.

 As a part of the National Student Nursing Association, the CNSA provides assistance to those who are searching for additional educational opportunities in order to develop their professional growth in various healthcare settings.
 The CNSA provides membership meetings and an annual convention in order to help those looking for additional professional growth.